Announcement

 Q. If I submitted poetry to ignitionpress in the past but wasn’t published by the press, can I submit again now?

-A. Yes, so long as you have not previously published a chapbook, pamphlet, or book-length collection.
+A. Yes, certainly - so long as you have not previously published a chapbook, pamphlet, or book-length collection.
 We also recommend that you do not submit exactly the same poems that you shared with us before.

 Q. I’m planning to publish a book-length collection soon after the date of publication mentioned above.
 Is that OK?

 A. Not really!
 Having a publication appearing so soon after a pamphlet makes it very difficult to sell the pamphlet, particularly if many of the same poems appear in the both the pamphlet and the collection.
-The editors of your full-length collection are also likely to want to know where and when previous versions of your poems have been published.
+The editors of your book-length collection are also likely to want to know where and when previous versions of your poems have been published.
 We normally expect poets not to have another publication until at least 12 months after their pamphlet has been published.

 Q. Would I have any say in the cover design?